 1. Build on Fundamentals for your Nail Salon

-Gain Real-Time Experience: Before building your nail salon, you should have some professional knowledge in this field.
-And, no, it's not about the art itself, rather the business aspects.
+- Gain Real-Time Experience: Before building your nail salon, you should have some professional knowledge in this field.
+And, no, it’s not about the art itself, but rather the business aspects.
 Talk to nail salon owners and even employees, and try to understand how the business works.
 If you can work at some position in a salon as an intern or manager, you could get valuable intel about how things really work.
-Getting real-time experience at some capacity can be valuable for when you start your own business.
+Getting real-time experience in some capacity can be valuable when you start your own business.

 2. Structure your Business Plan